shreyap2702/docs/pages/contacts/search_by_emails.md

 # `search_by_emails()`

 Search for multiple contacts at once using a list of email addresses.
-This method sends a request to the `/contacts/search/emails` endpoint and returns all matching contacts.
+This method sends a request to the `POST /contacts/search/emails` endpoint and returns all matching contacts.

 ---